 Cowritten with the Dream Academy’s Nick Laird-Clowes (the latter would lend his lyrical skills to the David Gilmour-led Pink Floyd around the same time), “Walkin’ the Line” is a good combination of the classic Beach Boys vibe with then-current arrangement styles.
 In fact it sounds a bit like very late-’60s and early ‘70s Beach Boys crossed with, well, the Dream Academy.

 “Melt Away” suggests what SMiLE might have ended up sounding like had Brian revisited it then instead of two decades later (thank goodness that didn’t happen).
-Brian doesn’t shy away from occasional use of wordless doot-doot vocals, which is fine because for him the sound and emotional content of the vocals is often at least as important as the words themselves.
+Brian doesn’t shy away from occasional use of wordless doot-doot vocals, which is fine.
+Because for him the sound and emotional content of the vocals is often at least as important as the words themselves.

 Some dicey keyboard textures and creaky falsetto backing vocals mar the otherwise fine “Baby Let Your Hair Grow Long.”
-The arrangement again recalls SMiLE session work, with ringing snare drums and gloriously booming tympani that evokes thoughts of prime-era Brian.
+The arrangement again recalls SMiLE session work, with ringing snare drums and gloriously booming tympani that evoke thoughts of prime-era Brian.
 Lyrically it’s more than a few steps down from “Caroline, No,” but in the context of Brian’s work overall, it’s not an embarrassment.

 “Little Children” is a bit overproduced and features tiredly familiar lyrics (“Marchin’ along / singin’ a song” in the chorus, for goodness’ sake), and the repeated phrase on the outro threatens to induce a headache.
 Best skipped.